Puzzlepart/ProvisioningFunctions/README.md

 ![img](images/deployment-options.png)

-Point to the repository where you have _Cumulus.Monads_, and once saved the Function App should start to fetch the code, compile and deploy it.
+Point to the repository where you have _Pzl.ProvisioningFunctions_, and once saved the Function App should start to fetch the code, compile and deploy it.

 ![img](images/code-repo.png)